2022 VBA Bank Day Scholarship Program Student Resources

 Presenter: Bruce Whitehurst, Virginia Bankers Association

-In this video, VBA President & CEO Bruce Whitehurst provides an overview of the VBA and the current banking industry landscape, as well as discusses two of the most challenging periods in recent years – the 2008 financial crisis and great recession and the pandemic – and those periods’ effects on banking.
-This video will enable to you to better understand the banking industry and issues that are at the forefront of bankers’ mind during this unprecedented time.
+In this video, VBA President & CEO Bruce Whitehurst provides an overview of the VBA and the current banking industry landscape.
+This video will enable to you to better understand the banking industry and issues that are at the forefront of bankers’ minds.

 View Bruce’s presentation on the banking industry here.